Sombody101/BashScriptManager/README.md

 Bash Script Manager

-A GTK-based Bash Script Manager built with C# and .NET, designed to help users manage and run bash scripts with a simple graphical interface.
+A GTK-based Bash Script Manager built with C# and .NET, designed to help users manage and run bash scripts through a simple graphical interface.
 Features

     Manage your bash scripts via GUI